zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 </ItemGroup>
 ```

-    The addition of `GenerateInterfaces` to the existing `CompileDependsOn` element will ensure the `GenerateInterfaces`         target is executed with the appropriate settings.
+The addition of `GenerateInterfaces` to the existing `CompileDependsOn` element ensures that the `GenerateInterfaces`         target is executed with the appropriate settings.
 The `AssemblyPaths` property notes the path on disk where the model        project assembly will be placed during a build.

+<a name="working-with-data-type-metadata-using-the-generated-models"></a>
 ### Using the generated models

-Make sure that the generated TypeScript files are included in your csproj.
+Make sure that the generated TypeScript files are included in the csproj.
 The easiest way to include new models in your extension project is to the select the "Show All Files" option in the Solution Explorer of Visual Studio.
 Right click on the `\Client\_generated` directory in the solution explorer and choose "Include in Project".
 Inside of the `\Client\_generated` folder you will find a file named by the fully qualified namespace of the interface.
 In many cases, you'll want to instantiate an instance of the given type.
 One way to accomplish this is to create a TypeScript class which implements the generated interface.
 However, this defeats the point of automatically generating the interface.
 The framework provides a method which allows generating an instance of a given interface:

 ```ts
 MsPortalFx.Data.Metadata.createEmptyObject(SamplesExtension.DataModels.RobotType)
 ```

+<a name="working-with-data-type-metadata-non-generated-type-metadata"></a>
 ### Non-generated type metadata

 Optionally, you may choose to write your own metadata to describe model objects.
 This is only recommended if not using a .NET project to generate metadata at compile time.
 In place of using the generated metadata, you can set the `type` attribute of your `DataSet` to `blogPostMetadata`.
 The follow snippet manually describes a blog post model: